dimitar-4/django-photographer-site/README.md

 ### Additional

 1. Bootstrap
-   * Used to add responsive design and styling to the project.
+   * Used to add responsive design and style to the project.
 2. Git
    * Used for version control by Gitpod's terminal commit to Git and push to GitHub.
 3. GitHub
    * After being pushed from Git the project is stored in GitHub.
 4. Font Awesome
-   * Used to add icons to the project menues.
+   * Used to add icons to the project.
 5. Google Fonts
-   * Used to add font 'Rubik' to the project.
+   * Used to add fonts to the project's text content.
 6. Heroku
    * Heroku is the platform where the website is being deployed.